flexera-public/policy_templates/cost/aws/rightsize_compute_instances/README.md

-# AWS Rightsize Compute Instances
+# AWS Rightsize EC2 Instances

 ## What it does